Gap Insurance in Texas: Is It Worth It?

 Car insurance companies

-Many major car insurers in Texas offer stand-alone gap insurance.
-Insurers typically offer gap insurance for less than dealerships.
+Many major car insurers in Texas offer gap insurance as an endorsement to an existing auto insurance policy.
+Insurers typically offer gap insurance for up to 75% less than what it would cost as a standalone policy purchased through a car dealership, lender, or leasing company.
 Insurance companies that offer gap insurance protection in Texas include Allstate, Liberty Mutual, Travelers, Progressive, and Nationwide.

 Banks and credit unions